-Each Week in October Lung Institute’s Medical Staff is Giving FREE Pulmonary Health Advice in Honor of Healthy Lung Month
+Each Week in October Lung Health Institute’s Medical Staff is Giving FREE Pulmonary Health Advice in Honor of Healthy Lung Month

 Tampa, Fla.
 (October 20, 2013) – Often, people with chronic obstructive pulmonary disease (COPD) and other forms of lung disease avoid exercise at all costs because it leaves them feeling out of breath.
-Because of this reality, and in support of Healthy Lung Month, the Lung Institute is providing exercise tips in an effort to promote positive well-being.
+Because of this reality, and in support of Healthy Lung Month, the Lung Health Institute is providing exercise tips in an effort to promote positive well-being.
 We hope these exercise tips for people with lung disease are helpful for you.

 When most people think of exercise, they envision treadmills, personal trainers and long runs outside.
 For people with lung disease, these tasks are extremely difficult.
 Just getting up and going outside every day to get the mail can leave someone with COPD out of breath.
-The Lung Institute understands the challenges of living with a chronic lung disease and wants to help you be as active and healthy as possible.
-Here are some of the simple exercises that the Lung Institute recommends to help people breathe easier.
+The Lung Health Institute understands the challenges of living with a chronic lung disease and wants to help you be as active and healthy as possible.
+Here are some of the simple exercises that the Lung Health Institute recommends to help people breathe easier.

 Yoga, Tai Chi, Walking or Stretching Exercises: Gentle forms of exercise, such as yoga, Tai Chi, walking and stretching have positive health benefits.